Quantum Coherence and Giant Enhancement of Positron Channeling Radiation: Abstract

 \section{Abstract}

-We present a quantum-mechanical calculation of positron channeling radiation in a planar harmonic potential, explicitly accounting for the interference between transition amplitudes from different transverse energy levels.
+We present a quantum-mechanical treatment of positron channeling radiation in a planar harmonic potential that explicitly accounts for interference between transition amplitudes from different transverse energy levels.
 Because the planar channel potential for positrons in diamond~(110) is well approximated by a parabola, the transverse spectrum is equidistant, $\varepsilon_n = \Omega(n+\tfrac{1}{2})$, and all $n \to n{-}j$ transitions radiate at the same Doppler-shifted frequency.
-The entry of the positron into the crystal under the sudden approximation creates a Glauber coherent state with population amplitudes $c_n$.
-Phase synchronization between the $c_n$ and the dipole matrix elements ensures that all occupied levels contribute constructively to the radiation amplitude, giving an intensity $I_{\rm coh} \propto |A_j|^2$ that exceeds the incoherent (Zhevago--Kumakhov) result by a factor $\mathcal{G} = 12\text{--}31$ for positron energies of $4\text{--}14$~GeV in diamond~(110).
-Numerical results agree with the experimental peak positions of Avakyan \emph{et al.}~\cite{Avakyan1982}.
-The enhancement is unique to positrons because their nearly harmonic channel potential is not replicated for electrons.
-We propose a decisive experimental test of the coherent model based on the predicted nonlinear angular dependence of the peak intensity.
-The transition from $N$- to $N^2$-scaling of the radiated intensity, driven by quantum coherence, opens a route toward high-intensity monochromatic gamma-ray sources for nuclear physics and materials science.
+The sudden-approximation entry of the positron into the crystal produces a \emph{Glauber coherent state}~\cite{Glauber1963} with Poisson-distributed level populations $|c_n|^2 = e^{-n_0}n_0^n/n!$ and mean occupation $n_0 \propto \theta_{\rm in}^2$.
+Phase synchronization between the $c_n$ and the dipole matrix elements ensures constructive interference of all contributing amplitudes.
+Three exact scaling laws follow: (i)~$I_{\rm incoh}\propto n_0\propto\theta_{\rm in}^2$; (ii)~$I_{\rm coh}\propto n_0^2\propto\theta_{\rm in}^4$; (iii)~$\mathcal{G}\equiv I_{\rm coh}/I_{\rm incoh}\approx n_0 \propto\theta_{\rm in}^2$.
+Numerically, $\mathcal{G} = 12\text{--}31$ for positron energies of $4\text{--}14$~GeV in diamond~(110) at $\theta_{\rm in}=31\;\mu$rad, in agreement with the experimental first-harmonic peak positions of Avakyan \emph{et al.}~\cite{Avakyan1982} to within 15\%.
+The transition from $N$- to $N^2$-scaling of radiated intensity, driven by quantum coherence, opens a route toward high-intensity monochromatic gamma-ray sources.